codio/site/source/docs/boxes/box-parts.html.md

     `parts search`

+If we add new Box Parts after you created your project, then you should refresh the list with `parts update`.

-You'll then see something like this (first few lines only)
+`parts search` will show you something like this (first few lines only)

-	ack (2.12)                   Ack: A tool like grep, optimized for programmers ant (1.9.2)                  Ant: A pure Java build tool, simpler and easier to use than GNU Make apache2 (2.4.7)              Apache Web Server: A cross-platform open-source HTTP server for modern operating systems apr (1.5.0)                  Apache Portable Runtime: Software libraries that provide a predictable and consistent interface to underlying platform-specific implementations apr_util (1.5.3)             Apache Portable Runtime Utilities: Utilities that provide a predictable and consistent interface to underlying platform-specific implementations cmake (2.8.11.2)             CMake: A cross-platform, open-source build system composer (1.0.0-alpha8)      Composer: PHP5 Dependency management
+	ack (2.12)                   Ack: A tool like grep, optimized for ... ant (1.9.2)                  Ant: A pure Java build tool, simpler ... apache2 (2.4.7)              Apache Web Server: A cross-platform ... apr (1.5.0)                  Apache Portable Runtime: Software ... apr_util (1.5.3)             Apache Portable Runtime Utilities: ... cmake (2.8.11.2)             CMake: A cross-platform, open-source ... composer (1.0.0-alpha8)      Composer: PHP5 Dependency management
 	...
 	... etc